Grenadeincs/TimeUnitConverter/README.md

     millennium

 ## How this works:
-takes initial input from user in one of the chosen units of time math outputs the total time split between the various units of measurement
+1: takes initial input from user in one of the chosen units of time

+2: math

+3: outputs the total time split between the various units of measurement

+4: profit??

 ## Program in function:
     [ms, sec, min, hr, d, w, mo, yr, dec, c, mi]